Privacy policy

 • Support: the emails you send to hello@gaugelog.com, kept so we can help you and see the history.

 • Technical logs: our hosting providers keep short lived request logs, including IP addresses, for security and operations.
-[TODO: Kristian: confirm Vercel and Supabase log retention periods at legal review]
+These expire automatically, within 30 days at most.

 Purposes and legal bases